Pulserk/PolyRepo/README.md

 # Hello world! 👋
 Hi!
-My name is Timur (but my friends call me kefir).
+My name is Timur

 # AboutMe
 Here i will post some low-quality code on Python!
 Yeah!
 I'm a student.
 Practising some languages, Pyhton, C++ and C# (but currently just Python).